jtreeves/portfolio-react/README.md

 - Component for project teasers (it should display a minimal amount of information for the project; clicking on one will show you that project’s details page)
 - Component for project details (it should display all the info you’ve stored on your projects)
 - Data folder or file with info for your past projects; each project’s info should be contained in an object, and you must include at least the name of the project, a link to an image of the project, a description of the project, a link to the project’s GitHub repo, and a link to the deployed version of the project
-- README explaining that this is your portfolio, which you built using React

 ### Leveling Up